JonathanDLTran/Lambda-Calculus-Interpreter/cps.md

 we should do at the end, and the end is at the bottom of the stack, where we apply k to 0.

+Let us consider another explanation.
+The continuation represents the computation **after** the current computation, which in our case, is the recursive function.

+Hence, we should be applying the computation after adding 1 to length t.
+But this would mean we should not apply the continuation to the base case.
+To avoid this issue, we instead move the add 1 to length into the continuation itself, allowing us to apply the continuation in the base case.

+And a related observation: Notice that in CPS recursion, we only go down the stack, never up.
+Because going up means we return back to the caller, which is antithecal to CPS.
+Rather than returning, we call something else: the continuation, which represents the unwinding of the stack!!

 We can easily generalize the above procedure to maps, folds, and other recursive functions.
 The above even works for mutual recursion.